-Neil Heffernan: Director of Learning Sciences and Technologies at WPI
+Neil Heffernan: Director of Learning Sciences and Technologies Program at WPI

 Neil Heffernan: Creator of ASSISTments

-Dr. Heffernan and his wife Cristina Heffernan founded the ASSISTments platform in 2003.
-In 2019, The ASSISTments Foundation was formed to support the use of ASSISTments across the nation.
+Dr. Heffernan and his wife Cristina Heffernan founded ASSISTments in 2003.
+In 2019, The ASSISTments Foundation was formed to promote the use of ASSISTments across the nation.

-Today, the platform assists thousands of students across the country to improve their math scores.
+Today, ASSISTments assists thousands of students across the country to improve their math scores.
 To learn more, visit ASSISTments.
 The What Works Clearinghouse gave us the highest ranking possible.
 We are one of a three intervention for math for middle school with strong evidence.

 Neil Heffernan: Scientist

-Dr. Heffernan is an active researcher in the fields of 1) artificial intelligence and education, 2) educational data mining and learning analytics.
+Heffernan is an active researcher in the fields of 1) artificial intelligence and education, 2) educational data mining and 3) learning analytics.
 In order to support research in these fields, Dr. Heffernan created the E-TRIALS Testbed, a tool that allows ASSISTments to be used as a platform to do science and support evidence-based practice.

 Additionally, Heffernan has been hosting educational data mining competitions like this one on in collaboration with Our Nation's Report Card.